 Check the muffins by inserting a toothpick in center, if it comes out clean, muffin is done.

-Leave the muffin in the tin for about ten minutes, then loosen edges with a butter knife and remove from pan to cool.
+Leave the muffin in the tin for about ten minutes to cool.